BIGJRA/BIGJRA.github.io/rejuv.md

 village.
 - Talk to the other person in the same house.

-Then, head outside… After getting teleported, claim your rewards:
+Then, head outside...
+After getting teleported, claim your rewards:
 *Exp.
 Candy L* and *Up-Grade.* (+1 Karma)

 ### HQuest 22: ???